dan-mihai-filipescu/eliLaBr/README.md

   so please un-comment the corresponding block of macro-commands.

-  There are allowed a maximum number of **three** concentric rings of neutron counters around the central beampipe passing through the axis of the polyehylene moderator cube.
+  There are allowed a maximum number of **three** concentric rings of neutron counters around the central beampipe passing through the axis of the polyethylene moderator cube.

   ## 2 - PHYSICS LIST